-In this article, I’ll show you how I use baking soda to wash my old trainers.
+In this comprehensive guide, I’ll show you the step-by-step process of using baking soda to wash and deodorize your old trainers.

 What You’ll Need: